 Distribution of COVID-19 vaccine

-UTHealth Hub Vaccine registry
+UTHealth Hub Vaccine appointments

 In the section below, please read the answers to frequently asked questions about the COVID-19 vaccine.
 The answers have been provided by our physicians who are on the faculty at McGovern Medical School.